pchang78/notion-content/readme.txt

 == Installation ==

-1. Upload the `notion-content` folder to the `/wp-content/plugins/` directory or install the plugin via the WordPress Plugins screen directly.
+1. Upload the `content-importer-notion` folder to the `/wp-content/plugins/` directory or install the plugin via the WordPress Plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to **Notion Content > Settings** to enter your Notion API key and Database URL.
+3. Go to **Content Importer for Notion > Settings** to enter your Notion API key and Database URL.
-4. Use **Notion Content > Notion Pages** to list and manage synced pages, view shortcodes, and refresh content as needed.
+4. Use **Content Importer for Notion > Notion Pages** to list and manage synced pages, view shortcodes, and refresh content as needed.

 == Usage ==

-1. After setup, navigate to **Notion Content > Notion Pages** to see a list of pages from your connected Notion database.
+1. After setup, navigate to **Content Importer for Notion > Notion Pages** to see a list of pages from your connected Notion database.
 2. Copy the shortcode for a page and paste it into any WordPress post or page.
-3. Customize styles and global CSS under **Notion Content > Styles**.
+3. Customize styles and global CSS under **Content Importer for Notion > Styles**.

 == Frequently Asked Questions ==